Localize game marketing for us audiences

 What to do

 A practical way forward is to treat the US as its own creative and planning track.
-That includes adapting positioning and messaging for US audiences, building a roster of US-relevant creators, and planning content that fits how local players actually discover and talk about games.
+That includes adapting positioning and messaging for US audiences, building a roster of US-relevant creators, and planning content that reflects how local players actually discover and talk about games.
 For higher-impact moments, such as celebrity-led or cinematic campaigns, you also need to factor in longer preproduction timelines, approvals, and the reality of talent schedules when you design your launch beats.

 What to keep in mind